Mainz to Merzig

 Day 7: Trier - Saarburg, 16 mi. or 31 mi.
 (25 km or 50 km)

 You can further explore Trier in the morning with a knowledgeable local guide to unveil the city's treasures.
-Trier, once the seat of power for the Western Roman Empire, boasts a rich history, highlighted by iconic landmarks such as the imposing city gateway, Porta Nigra.In the afternoon, saddle up for a scenic cycling excursion to Saarburg.
+Trier, once the seat of power for the Western Roman Empire, boasts a rich history, highlighted by iconic landmarks such as the imposing city gateway - Porta Nigra.In the afternoon, saddle up for a scenic cycling excursion to Saarburg.
 The cityscape of Saarburg is a picturesque blend of narrow alleys, half-timbered houses, and elegant Baroque architecture, interspersed with vibrant fishing cottages and mariners' dwellings.
-Notably, the renowned architect Karl Friedrich Schinkel bestowed upon the romantic ensemble of houses and quaint bridges in the Buttermarkt the endearing moniker 'Little Venice' during the 19th century.
+Notably, the renowned architect Karl Friedrich Schinkel bestowed the endearing monicker 'Little Venice' upon Saarburg for its romantic ensemble of houses and quaint bridges in the Buttermarkt.

 Day 8: Saarburg - Merzig, 20 mi (32 km)